sebekkkk/FlavourAIAPI/README.md

 ## 📄 Licencja

-Ten projekt jest dostępny na licencji MIT License.
+Ten projekt jest dostępny na licencji ISC License.

 ```
-MIT License
+ISC License

 Copyright (c) 2025 sebekkkk

-Permission is hereby granted, free of charge, to any person obtaining a copy
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+Permission to use, copy, modify, and/or distribute this software for any
-copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:
+purpose with or without fee is hereby granted, provided that the above

-The above copyright notice and this permission notice shall be included in all
+copyright notice and this permission notice appear in all copies.

-copies or substantial portions of the Software.
+THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES
+WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF
+MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR
+ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES
+WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN
+ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF
+OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.
 ```

 ---